-Confitería la Merced: Looking for a traditional pastry shop in El Puerto?
-Look no farther than this lovely bakery, where they are known for a cream filled pastry called a carmela.
+Looking for a traditional pastry shop in El Puerto?
+Look no further than this lovely bakery, known for a cream-filled pastry called a carmela.

 Calle Ganado, 46

-Heladería da Massimo: Another Italian owned business that has been successful in El Puerto is Heladería da Massimo, a fantastic ice cream shop in the city center.
+Another Italian-owned business that has been successful in El Puerto is Heladería da Massimo, a fantastic ice cream shop in the city center.
 If you go, make sure to try the helado de tejas, a true treat that you'll only find in El Puerto.

 Calle Luna, 22

-Bodegas Guiterrez Colosia: If you are looking to learn about sherry wine and sample some of the best from the region, try making an appointment to visit Bodegas Guiterrez Colosia.
-They hold tours in English, Spanish and German and their guides are dynamic and captivating when explaining the complicated process!
+If you're looking to learn about sherry wine and sample some of the best from the region, try making an appointment to visit Bodegas Guitérrez Colosia.
+They hold tours in English, Spanish, and German and their guides are dynamic and captivating when explaining the complicated process!

 Avenida de la Bajamar, 40

-- Sherry is the English word for Jerez, another city in the sherry triangle located about 20 minutes from El Puerto.
-Sherry wines range from some of the driest in the world to some of the sweetest in the world, and El Puerto is best known for their dry finos.
+- Sherry is the English word for Jerez, which is the name of another city in the Sherry Triangle located about 20 minutes from El Puerto.
+Sherry wines range from some of the driest in the world to some of the sweetest in the world, and El Puerto is best known for its dry finos.

 - Unfortunately (and for reasons I'll never be able to understand) many restrooms do not have toilet paper or soap.
 Come prepared with tissues and hand sanitizer for peace of mind.